RoshanMohamad/cnc/README.md

 # CNC Control System with ESP32 Integration

-A professional CNC control and monitoring application built with Next.js, featuring real-time MQTT communication with ESP32 devices for machine status monitoring.
+A professional CNC control and monitoring application built with Next.js, featuring real-time HTTP communication with ESP32 devices for machine status monitoring.

 ## 🚀 Features